In this article: Learn all about growing spinach in your backyard garden- including how to start from seed and when to harvest!

 Leaf Miners can burrow into your spinach leaves.
 Pick and discard any infected leaves.
 You can also companion plant with radishes to help deter this pest or use a floating row cover.

-If you plants have yellowing leaves and are stunted you may be dealing with blight.
+If you plants have yellowing leaves and are stunted you may be dealing with spinach blight.
 This virus can be spread by aphids so controlling them in your garden can help prevent blight.
 Wet conditions are prime for blight- so avoid overcrowding, water from below, and don’t work or harvest when the plants are wet.

 Bolting is probably the biggest issue for spinach growers.
 Bolting is simply the plant flowering and going to seed.
 This happens when the temperatures are too high and the days are long.
-It can’t really be prevented, but try planting slow bolt varieties, keep the soil moist and mulched, and use companion plants to shade your spinach.
+It can’t really be prevented, but try planting slow bolt or bolt-resistant varieties, keep the soil moist and mulched, and use companion plants to shade your spinach.

 When to Harvest Spinach